RandolphVI/Hierarchical-Multi-Label-Text-Classification/Usage.md

   --attention-penalization  BOOL    Use attention penalization or not.
 Default is True.
   --fc-dim                  INT     Dim of FC neurons.
 Default is 512.
   --dropout-rate            FLOAT   Dropout keep probability.
 Default is 0.5.
-  --alpha                   FLOAT   Weight of hierarchical violation in loss cal.
-Default is 0.0.
-  --beta                    FLOAT   Weight of global part in loss cal.
+  --alpha                   FLOAT   Weight of global part in loss cal.
 Default is 0.5.
   --num-classes-list        LIST    Each number of labels in hierarchical structure.
 Depends on data.
   --total-classes           INT     Total number of labels.
 Depends on data.
   --topK                    INT     Number of top K prediction classes.
 Default is 5.